-Kelly shared the global validation that Industry 4.0-related technology is moving fast, and China is leading the charge.
+Kelly shared the global validation that smart manufacturing and Industry 4.0-related technology is moving fast, and China is leading the charge.
 For the United States to advance, he said we must adopt a cultural change in the workplace, allowing for industry and education partnerships that can move the gauge forward on upskilling our manufacturing workforce.
 Kelly added that utilizing formal training programs for continuous improvement and constant learning is the best way to keep up with the ever-changing technology.

 While attending the workshop, I had the privilege of visiting FANUC, America, a leading supplier of robots, CNC systems, and factory automation.
 Of course the immediate question people have about robots is, “Don’t they take away jobs from humans?”
 Tooling U-SME and FANUC know that isn’t the case based on some of the following points:

 - Robots are taking over duties that humans no longer need to do, such as repetitive tasks, backbreaking labor, and mundane and hazardous jobs

 - Automating some repetitive manual labor pushes the need for skills development into areas such as implementing installations, operating machines, and performing maintenance and programming, as well as the more intellectual, technical side of manufacturing—in other words, Industry 4.0, which typically comes with greater pay

 - Robots increase productivity and profit with zero downtime (ZDT)

 - Training and certifications for high-tech manufacturing jobs are readily available at community colleges, career technical centers and at FANUC itself, to name just a few locations